New Science Requirements In Support Of A Modernized Columbia River Treaty

 Water Management: Past and Future Adaptation

 To reduce uncertainty in water availability, societies have developed institutional arrangements allocate water supplies and built water supply infrastructure, adaptations that can be traced from ancient times to present.
 In Mediterranean-climate regions, with their long history of occupation and rich archeological heritage, we can trace such adaptations back millennia.
 By virtue of their reliably warm, dry summer months, these areas are ideally suited for irrigated agriculture.
-Through a series of seminars and workshops, this interdisciplinary faculty seminar project explored social adaptations to variability in water supply and river flow (from droughts to floods), emphasizing the strong parallels among Mediterranean-climate regions and the potential to share design precedents and solutions to these challenges.
+Through seminars and workshops, our seminar explores social adaptations to variability in water supply and river flow (from droughts to floods), emphasizing the strong parallels among Mediterranean-climate regions and the potential to share design precedents and solutions to these challenges.
 We have emphasized recent innovations in water management in the European Union implemented in response to the Water Framework Directive (2000) and the Floods Directive (2007), comparing these new management approaches with those prevailing in North America and elsewhere.
 Products to date from the seminar include a special issue ‘Variability in Mediterranean-Climate Waters: Space, Time, and Intensity’ the open-access journal Water, and the book Flood Risk Management (Palgrave-MacMillan) summarizing trends in the US and Europe.

 Mediterranean-climate regions face distinct challenges to natural resource management, land-use planning, and design of the built environment: summer drought; highly seasonal precipitation and river flow, and the consequent adaptations to these conditions needed by biota; high inter-annual variability in precipitation; episodic floods and sediment transport.
 Nonetheless, civilizations have flourished in water-limited Mediterranean environments for millennia.
 An understanding of how ancient societies adapted to these environmental stressors can inform our current challenges, as both the developed and developing world confront growing water shortages driven by population increases, expansion of irrigated agriculture, and climate change.
 To reduce uncertainty of water availability in Mediterranean-climate regions, modern societies have developed legal and institutional arrangements allocate water supplies and built water supply and control infrastructure at a scale far exceeding the degree of control seen in more humid climates, altering the seasonality of flow of streams and rivers in these regions.